 “Did you just say you’re thinking about buying a house?”

 With that one simple acknowledgment that you are ready to start looking, mortgage lenders seem to pop up everywhere.
 And while it is nice to have choices, making a good choice is hard, especially if some of those choices are family or friends.
 Don’t get overwhelmed and don’t choose someone just because they are in your circle.
-Here are 5 things to look for in a Nashville lender.
+Here are 5 things to look for in a Franklin, Nashville, or Brentwood lender.

 Small or Large Lender?